🇬🇧 UK skilled worker visa

 H | Salary of at least £30,960 and a relevant STEM PhD | 20 |

-I | Salary of at least £30,960 and a job on the Immigration Salary List | 20 |
+I | Salary of at least £30,960 and the job is on the Immigration Salary List | 20 |

-J | Salary of at least £30,960 and applicant is a new entrant | 20 |
+J | Salary of at least £30,960 and the applicant is a new entrant | 20 |

-Option | Description | Points |
+Option | Requirement | Points |

-K | Salary of at least £30,960 and a job in a listed health or education occupation | 20 |
+K | Salary of at least £30,960 and working in a listed health or education occupation | 20 |

-1. Financial Maintenance
+1. Financial Maintenance Requirement

-2. TB Screening
+2. Tuberculosis (TB) Screening

-Applicants from certain countries must provide a valid TB screening certificate showing they do not have active pulmonary tuberculosis.
-The list of countries requiring screening is outlined in Appendix T of the Immigration Rules.
+Certain applicants must provide a valid TB screening certificate proving they do not have active pulmonary tuberculosis.

 3. Criminal Record Check